 •latching onto the entire nipple and most of areola (1 inch or more in mouth)

-* babies lips are flat against breast and nose and chin touch breast while nursing
+* babies lips are flat against breast and chin touch breast while nursing

 * Tongue should be flat across babies gums to lower lip and against breast

 * You should be able to see and even hear baby sucking and swallowing.

 * Baby should be producing appropriate amount of diapers, growing well.

 * Breast feels “empty” or soft following feeding.

 * Breastfeeding is NOT painful

 * Baby is only latching onto nipple and not surrounding areola.